 Home workouts have come a long way from the days of pumping iron in a dank basement corner, or keeping up with the cast of the "20-Minute Workout."
-The market is full of fitness equipment, clothing, and DVDs to help you achieve a fitter, slimmer body – in the comfort of your own home.
+The market is full of fitness equipment, clothing, DVDs and online videos to help you achieve a fitter, slimmer body – in the comfort of your own home.

 Consider the following home workout tips: